Geriatric bipolar disorder: Epidemiology, clinical features, assessment, and diagnosis

 This topic reviews the epidemiology, pathogenesis, clinical features, assessment, diagnosis, and differential diagnosis of geriatric bipolar disorder.
 The treatment and prognosis of geriatric bipolar disorder are discussed separately.
 (See "Geriatric bipolar disorder: Acute treatment" and "Geriatric bipolar disorder: Maintenance treatment".)

 The minimum age used to define geriatric bipolar disorder is generally 60 years [5,6].
 However, some authorities use an age cut-off of 50, 55, or 65 years .
-The International Society for Bipolar Disorders Task Force on Older-Age Bipolar Disorder recommends that older age bipolar disorder include individuals ≥50 years .
+The International Society for Bipolar Disorders Task Force on Older-Age Bipolar Disorder recommends that older age bipolar disorder include patients ≥50 years .

 Geriatric bipolar disorder includes both aging patients whose mood disorder presented earlier in life and patients whose mood disorder presents for the first time in later life [1,8].
 The International Society for Bipolar Disorders Task Force uses the term “older age bipolar disorder” instead of “geriatric bipolar disorder” .